 With this functionality, it’s much easier to have control over all launched sessions from one place.
-Centralized access is provided both to geographically sequestered assets and to privileged remote users no matter where on the globe they are.
+As Ekran System also provides Azure virtual desktop monitoring and Windows RDP session recording, centralized access is provided both to geographically sequestered assets and to privileged remote users no matter where on the globe they are.

 Alert on potential threats

 You can use Ekran System’s security incident investigation capabilities to set alerts that will help you instantly respond to cybersecurity incidents.